Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 ## Objectives

-Any users (consumer / subscriber or catalog manager) logged into a Marketplace is able to rate any product visible to him if provider has enabled the ratings on the [Marketplace settings](/docs/manage_marketplace/customize_marketplace/marketplace_ratings_reviews).
+Any user (consumer / subscriber / catalog manager) logged into a Marketplace can rate any product that is visible to them if the provider has enabled the ratings on the [Marketplace settings](/docs/manage_marketplace/customize_marketplace/marketplace_ratings_reviews).

 ## View the product ratings

-The product ratings are visible in product details screen:

-* on the right side of the Overview, Resources, Document and Plans sections
+The product ratings are visible in the product details screen, located at the right of the *Overview*, *Resources*, *Document* and *Plans* sections, or on the *Ratings* section itself.
-* under the Ratings section itself

-If there are no rating yet, the view displays only the *Rate the product* button
+If the product has not been rated, the view displays only the **Rate the product** button.

-The view displays:
+If the product has been rated, the view displays:

-* on the left side the Average rating and the distribution of the ratings and the **Rate the product** button.
+* The average rating, the distribution of the ratings, and the **Rate the product** button.
-* on the right side the list of all the ratings including:
+* A list of all the ratings, including:
-    * the user that left the rating
+    * The user that left the rating
-    * the date when the rating was submitted
+    * The date when the rating was submitted
-    * the rating value represented with the star symbol
+    * The rating value represented with star symbols

 ## Rate a product

-1. search for product you want to rate
+1. Navigate to the *Ratings* section of the product you want to rate.
-2. navigate to the Ratings section
-3. click the **Rate the product**
-4. a side panel is open where you can choose the number of star you want to attribute to the product
+2. click **Rate the product**.
+A side panel opens where you can choose the the rating of product.
-5. once you selected the appropriate number of star, **Submit** your ratings.
-6. you are redirected to the ratings list where your rating is displayed.
+4. Selected the appropriate number of stars and click **Submit**.
+You are redirected to the ratings list where your rating is displayed.
 The average rating value is updated.

-As soon as you have submitted a rating, you cannot submit another rating for the same product.
+Once you have submitted a rating, you cannot submit another rating for the same product.